2 escape from Tuesday morning house fire in Hazel Green

 HAZEL GREEN, Ala. – Two people were able to escape after a fire broke out at a house on Sweetgum Road.

 Crews were called to the fire around 2:46 a.m.
 Tuesday.
-The Hazel Green Fire Chief says that the fire started in the garage and spread to the rest of the quickly.
+The Hazel Green Fire Chief says that the fire started in the garage and spread to the rest of the house quickly.

 Authorities say two people were able to escape and no injuries were reported.